eastgenomics/mutect2_vcf_2_BSVI/README.md

 ## What does this output?

-Modified VCF to import into BSVI.
+Modified VCF to import into BSVI, along with the split INFO .tsv file.

 [bcftools-url]: http://samtools.github.io/bcftools/bcftools.html#norm